Henniker Flying Club – Membership Information.

 There are a maximum of 26 members allowed in the club.
 We currently have 17 members.

 The club has officers (President, VP, Secretary, Maintenance) and we have a Safety Committee and Hangar Committee.

 We meet once a month on the third Thursday of the month at 7:00 unless we do a barbecue then food starts at 6:30 with meeting to follow.
 These usually take place during the warmer months.
 Meetings are in the hangar or in the terminal building during colder months.

 We have an on-line scheduling system (schedulemaster.com) that makes scheduling easy.

 You have access to the planes 24 hrs a day.

 There are no minimum times.
 Book for the day and fly for how ever long or short you want.

 Each member can book one weekend and one week per year.
 But that is flexible.
 If you want more, just ask.

 When joining, you are buying an equity share of the assets.
 The buy-in is $9825.
 If you leave the club and are fully vested you will get your buy-in minus 5% back.
-The club has a year to pay that back.
+The club has eighteen months to pay that back.